alexch/codelikethis/public/lessons/www/dom_scripting.md

 # Event Bubbling & Capture

-- Events are created by their elements
+- Events are created by their elements!!!
 - After creation they move up the chain by default
-- This behavior can be changed by using `cancel` on the listener
+- This behavior can be changed by using `event.stopPropagation()` in the listener

 ```html
 <div onclick="alert('outer div')">OUTER DIV